master-q/masterq-docs/presentations/20170205_verifast_stm32/20170205_verifast_stm32.md

 * https://github.com/verifast/verifast
 * A verifier for single-threaded and multithreaded C language programs annotated with preconditions and postconditions written in separation logic.
-* VeriFast is easy to use using own graphical IDE.
+* VeriFast is easy to use with the graphical IDE.

 # How to verify application?